veitblinstand-eng/Ngh-ch-theme-/README.md

-# Ngh-ch-theme-
+# Nghich-theme-
-Based on Ari Theme
+Based on anytheme on discord